marveeysrepo/travelEase_concierge/README.md

-# 🌍 GlobeEase Concierge
+# 🌍 EasyTravel Concierge

-*GlobeEase Concierge* is a one-page static website for a luxury travel concierge brand.
+*EasyTravel Concierge* is a one-page static website for a luxury travel tour brand.
-It highlights premium travel planning services — from curated trips and private tours to VIP transfers and visa support — all within a smooth, elegant, mobile-friendly design.
+It highlights premium travel planning services — from planned trips and private tours to VIP transfers and visa support — all within a smooth, elegant, mobile-friendly design.

 ---